Configuration Deep Dive

 Mesh RF is the node’s radio interface.
 The AREDN® firmware has been designed to simplify the process of configuring networking interfaces.
 Network values are automatically calculated based on the unique MAC addresses of your node.
 You may need to change the Channel and possibly the Channel Width parameters to match those of your local AREDN® mesh, as explained previously in the Basic Radio Setup section.
 Normally you will not need to change the other network settings on this page, so keep these values unless you fully understand how the mesh works and why the defaults may not be suitable for your situation.

-The Active Settings can be adjusted and applied without saving changes or rebooting your node.
+The Power & Distance settings can be adjusted and applied without saving changes or rebooting your node.
 However, they will return to their original values after a reboot unless you click Save Changes.
 A node may decrease its output power as it increases its data rate in order to maintain a linear spectrum.